Love From the Inside Out: Midlife Reinvention, Relationships and Boundaries for Women

 About

-Welcome to Love From the Inside Out, a podcast about healing, mindset, and confidence for women navigating anxiety, burnout, and midlife reinvention.
-Hosted by Susan Kricun — former sports and entertainment PR executive turned storyteller, writer, and wellness advocate — the show blends heart, humor, and neuroscience to help women calm their minds, regulate their nervous systems, and reconnect with who they really are.
+Welcome to Love From the Inside Out, a podcast about midlife reinvention, relationships, boundaries, and finding yourself again for women navigating anxiety, burnout, self-doubt, people-pleasing, and life transitions.
+Hosted by Susan Kricun, a longtime PR, marketing and event professional with roots in sports and entertainment, the show blends heart, humor, real-life stories, and neuroscience to help women calm their minds, regulate their nervous systems, stop abandoning themselves, and reconnect with who they really are.
 Each Thursday, Susan shares honest reflections and science-backed tools to help you move from survival mode to self-awareness.
-You’ll learn how to release stress, reframe your mindset, and rebuild inner confidence so you can live and love from the inside out.
-If you’ve ever felt anxious, stuck, or ready for your next chapter, this show will remind you that peace, purpose, and clarity are already within reach — and it’s never too late to feel at home in yourself. ✨ New episodes every Thursday.
-Subscribe now and start your journey toward healing, confidence, and calm.
+You’ll learn how to release stress, set healthier boundaries, understand old relationship patterns, rebuild self-trust, and live and love from the inside out.
+If you’ve ever felt anxious, stuck, responsible for everyone else’s feelings, unsure what you want, or ready for your next chapter, this show will remind you that peace, purpose, and clarity are already within reach.
+It’s never too late to feel at home in yourself. ✨ New episodes every Thursday.
+Subscribe now and start your journey toward midlife reinvention, healthier relationships, stronger boundaries, and finding your way back to yourself.